Kalinga (Mahabharata)

 Kalinga is a kingdom described in the legendary Indian text Mahabharata.

-According to political scientist Sudama Misra, the Kalinga janapada originally comprised the area covered by the Puri and Ganjam districts.

 They were a warrior clan who settled in and around the historical Kalinga region, present-day Odisha and northern parts of Andhra Pradesh.

-Reference-Sudama Misra (1973).
+According to some scholars, the Kalinga janapada originally comprised the area covered by the Puri and Ganjam districts.
 Janapada state in ancient India.
 Bhāratīya Vidyā Prakāśana. p.
 78.

 Kalinga clan warriors sided with Duryodhana in the Kurukshetra War due to matrimonial and harmony alliances between both kingdoms of Kalinga & Kuru existing even before the Great War of Mahabharata was to happen.
 Kalinga is the founders of five eastern kingdoms, which included: Angas (east, central Bihar), Vangas (southern West Bengal and Bangladesh), Udra (Odisha, East Madhya Pradesh and South Jharkhand), Pundras (western Bangladesh and West Bengal, India), Suhmas (north-western Bangladesh and West Bengal) shared common ancestry.
 Two capitals (Dantapura and Rajapura) of Kalinga were mentioned in Mahabharata.
 It is likely that there were many Kalinga kings, ruling different territories of Kalinga, with many migrated outside to form new kingdom.

-References in Mahabharata
+Mahabharata

 Kalinga was a separate kingdom which is mentioned as an ancient Indian (Bharata Varsha) kingdom, along with the Vodhas and again along with the Kiratas residing in the east, at (6,9).

 Birth of the five royal lines

 The five royal lines of Anga, Vanga, Udra, Pundra and Suhma were born from the adopted sons of king Bali.
 This Bali's kingdom Kalinga was either Magadha Kingdom or some kingdom close to it.
-There existed a kingdom to the south of Magadha as per many puranas.
+There existed a kingdom to the south of Magadha, as derived from many Hindu texts.
 King Bali seems to be a king, like the famous king Mahabali, who was also known as Bali or Vali.
 The five royal sons were actually the sons of the sage Dīrghatamas.
 Dīghatamas was a sage born in the race of Gautama and Angiras.
 He was also known as Gautama.
 His eldest son also was known as Gautama.(1,104).